geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 forceLeftToRight
 ^^^^^^^^^^^^^^^^

-The renderer tries to draw labels for optimal legibility.
+The renderer tries to draw labels along lines so that the text is upright, for maximum legibility.
-This means the label may not follow the line orientation, but is flipped 180° instead to allow easy reading.
+This means a label may not follow the line orientation, but instead may be rotated 180° to display the text the right way up.
 In some cases altering the orientation of the label is not desired; for example, if the label is a directional arrow showing the orientation of the line.

 The ``forceLeftToRight`` option can be set to ``false`` to disable label flipping, making the label always follow the inherent orientation of the line being labelled: